SonnyK33/obsidian/US Trade Policy.md

 In the US, income inequality drives a higher savings rate and for savings to rise faster than investment.
 One would expect this to lead to a capital account deficit and current account surplus.
 This doesn't happen in the US, as its capital account is largely driven by the decision of foreigners.
 Currently, 40-50% of foreign capital account deficits (i.e. excess savings) is absorbed by the US.
 As long as there is so much foreign demand for USD, the US can't be a net exporter of savings.
 This also implies that the US doesn't actually have excess savings (since this is an accounting identity).
 So something is causing a savings deficit in other parts of the country.
 This is offsetting the excess savings created by income equality and all of the imported foreign savings.

 The chronic US trade deficit requires it to either accept higher unemployment or more debt (check companion pieces for explanation).
 The only way for the US to correct these imbalances is to manage its capital account (e.g. by taxing capital inflows).
 This is also an issue for other countries with open capital accounts (e.g. UK) and peripheral Europe which took in excess savings from Germany.
-Per [[Volatility Machine - WIP]] by the same author, capital flows into EM's during boom times also drive current account deficits in those countries.
+Per [[Volatility Machine]] by the same author, capital flows into EM's during boom times also drive current account deficits in those countries.